 Highlights of the exhibition include include Icelandic artist Olafur Eliasson’s Black Glass Eclipse, which emits a golden light that cancels all color; Tavares Strachan’s neon installation I Belong Here (White), which asks who gets to decide who belongs where in America; a specially commissioned version of Leo Villareal’s newest work, Star Ceiling; and Alica Eggert's The Sun, a celebration of poetry of the Flaming Lips.

-The exhibition features recent works by pioneers of the Light and Space Movement James Turrell and Robert Irwin as well as works by the current generation of artists exploring light technology such as Camille Utterback, whose interactive installation invites viewers to respond to one another’s movement to create a digital “place” on a shared screen.
+The exhibition features recent works by originators of the Light and Space Movement James Turrell and Robert Irwin as well as works by the current generation of artists exploring light technology such as Camille Utterback, whose interactive installation invites viewers to respond to one another’s movement to create a digital “place” on a shared screen.

 Integral to the exhibition are indigenous perspectives on light and place, from a site-specific installation by Marianne Nicolson (Dzawada'enuxw First Nation) that provides an alternative view of the Milky Way to a new landscape painting commissioned from Oklahoma artist Yatika Fields (Osage/Cherokee/Creek).

 The exhibition will continue throughout the year in works around the building, including a poetic sculptural installation by Robert Montgomery, titled The Stars Pulled Down for Real, which will be unveiled soon after Bright Golden Haze opens, and an interactive installation by Jen Lewin that will be on view in adjacent Campbell Art Park from April to June.

 Oklahoma Contemporary will present a variety of programming related to the exhibition.